bongiozzo/musica_mustdie/output/band_artrosis.md

 # Artrosis

+Gothic Metal from Poland

-Дискография
+## Дискография

-"Hidden Dimension" 1999, Gothic
+### "Hidden Dimension" 1999, Gothic

+Lisa

+Black And White Dreams

+Dance

+Nazguls

+Seventh Seal

+Rzeka Istnien (The River Of Existences)

+Unconfined Insurmontable Forces

+Epitafium

+Gora Przeznaczenia (The Mountain Of Desstiny)

+Emerald Night

-"In the flowers' shade" 2000, Gothic
+### "In the flowers' shade" 2000, Gothic

+Unreal story part I

+Unreal story part II

+White page

+Ѓ‰

+And I will

+Morpheus

+Among flowers and shadows

+The following chapter

+ЃЉ

+Two ways

+We

+Delusion

-"Fetish" 2001, Gothic
+### "Fetish" 2001, Gothic

+Fetish
+The Second Face
+Under Constraint
+Black Truth
+Samuel
+The Poisoned
+Homini Noctis
+Cosmos
+Ostatni raz
+Mur
+Suita
+0101010101

+Line-up:
+Magdalena "Medeah" Dobosz
+Maciej Niedzielski
+Krzysztof "Chris" Bialas
+Marcin Pendowski
+Rafal Grunt

+lyrics by Medeah
+music by Maciej Niedzielski & Medeah & Grunthell recorded at Hendrix Studio recorded & mix Piotr Banka translation into English by: Eliza LL (Umbra) the band`s photographs by ElizaLL, other photos by: J.Kubicki Cover art by: Jaroslaw "K`haal" Kubicki

-"In Nomie Noctis" 2001, Gothic
+### "In Nomie Noctis" 2001, Gothic

+Hidden dimension

+World without end

+Hypnosis

+Towards the top

+Nothingness

+Crazy

+The request

+To evil

+Bonus:

+Prosba (special version )

+Ukryty wymiar (special version )

-"Melange" 2002, Gothic
+### "Melange" 2002, Gothic

+In A Daze

+In Low Spirits

+Was It Meant To Be Like That?

+Melange

+Tone Of The Gloom

+Somewhere Between

+Stone Infatuated

+Angemel

+A Leaden Sky

+A Yen

+Bonus:

+Impre Sjon

 ## Отношения с другими группами